 Bus transportation is provided by the Charlevoix Public Schools for any child within the district.
 Parents must arrange for bus transportation with CPS bus director.
-This year, SMS students will not be utilizing morning bussing due to scheduling conflicts.
-Bussing will be available for a ride home, although students will wait for the Elementary School dismissal to ride the bus.

 Parents are asked to inform your child's teacher in writing at the beginning of the school year if your child will be picked up or riding the bus on a regular basis, and who is permitted to pick up your child.
 If your child regularly rides the bus, written notification is needed if your child is not riding the bus home, or if you are going to pick him/her up at school.
 Standard procedure is to put your child on the bus if we have not been notified that you are picking up your child.